without Internet Explorer,

 Unfortunately in Slayer's long career they have stumbled upon a lot of things they struggled to pull together, for example the slower the tempo the harder the band have to to try and force it.
 I mention this because the opening/title track is midpaced, even midpaced seems to be too slow for the Slayer boys to handle and right from the start it seems time to give up on any hope you had for the release.
 Well the tempo speeds back up and we get some more fast tracks that are much more tolerable, but slow tracks always creep in and break the album's momentum.
 The beginnings of a mixed bag album.

-The drums are fast and pounding again, that's an extremely good thing.
-The bass however is inaudible.
+The drums are fast and pounding again, that's an extremely good thing, would be better except that it feels restrained.
+I don't think they realize that their drummers have always been a good point for them, this whole thing here and on Christ Illusion of having the drummers slow down and lay off a bit has not benefited them at all.
+The bass is inaudible.
 The production is kind of crap, the drums sound like plastic, the guitar seems to have come under some assault in the studio where the guys with the buttons decided to attack it to see if they can make it sound better except instead they took off a bit of the edge.
 Good job fuckheads.

 Standout tracks: Unit 731, Snuff, Hate Worldwide.